aymericbeaumet/blog/_drafts/prevent-chromedp-chromium-zombie-processes-from-stacking.md

 }
 ```

-Further down the coding session, I suddenly heard my MacBook Pro fans running
+Not so long after I started getting results, I suddenly heard my MacBook Pro
-crazy, similar to what's happening when a `brew install` is not going as
+fans running crazy.
+Similar to what's happening when a `brew install` is not
-expected, and you feel like you are recompiling gcc from scratch (if you have
+going as expected, and you feel like you are recompiling gcc from scratch (if
-never tried to do so I would recommend doing it at least one, just to relativise when you say
+you have never tried to do so I would recommend doing it at least one, just to
-_my code takes too long to compile_).
-This was accompanied by a gentle warmth on my
+relativise when you say _my code takes too long to compile_).
+This was
-hands and an increasing slowness on the OS UX.
+accompanied by a weirdly unpleasant gentle warmth on my hands and an increasing
+slowness on the MacOS UI.

 A quick look at the [activity monitor](/resources/chromium_zombies.png) revealed
 that the Chromium processes were not disposed as expected.
 They were also using